getodk/docs/odk2-src/services-internals.rst

   :file:`/sdcard/opendatakit/default/data/webDb`

 To inspect the database, use the :code:`adb pull` command (Google documentation is available `here <https://developer.android.com/studio/command-line/adb.html#copyfiles>`_).
 Then use a program such as `DB Browser for SQLite <http://sqlitebrowser.org/>`_ to view the database.
-Further instructions are available in the :ref:`Application Designer Guide <app-designer-common-tasks-pushing>`.
+Further instructions are available in the :ref:`build-app-pushing` guide.